GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 ------------------------

 In GEOSX, we call **Events** anything that happens at a set time, or a set frequency (**PeriodicEvents**).
-Events are very important elements in a simulation, and are reviewed in more details in a dedicated section.
+Events are very important and useful elements in GEOSX, and a dedicated section just for events is necessary to gives them the treatment they deserve.

-For now, we focus on three types of events: the time at which we wish the simulation to end (``maxTime``), times at which we want the solver to perform computations, and the times we wish to have simulation outputs reported.
+But for now, we focus on three simple types of events: the time at which we wish the simulation to end (``maxTime``), the times at which we want the solver to perform computations, and the times we wish to have simulation output values reported.

-All times are specified in seconds.
+In GEOSX, all times are specified in **seconds**, so here ``maxTime=5000.0`` means that the simulation will run from time 0 to time 5,000 seconds.

 If we focus on the two periodic events, we see :

  #.
-A periodic solver application: this event is registered here as ``solverApplications`` (this is a user-defined name), and with ``forceDt=20``, it has a forced time step of 20 seconds.
-We know what it does by looking at its ``target`` attribute: here, from time 0 to ``maxTime`` and with a forced time step of 20 seconds, we call the solver registered as ``SinglePhaseFlow`` (this is the name of the solver instance defined in the **Solvers** element).
-Note that if the solver needs to take smaller time steps than 20 seconds (for convergence, for instance) it can do so.
-But it will have to compute results for every 20 seconds increments between time zero and ``maxTime`` regardless of possible intermediate time steps taken.
+A periodic solver application: this event is registered here as ``solverApplications`` (user-defined name).
+With the attribute ``forceDt=20``, it forces the solver to compute results at every 20 second time intervals.
+We know what this event does by looking at its ``target`` attribute: here, from time 0 to ``maxTime`` and with a forced time step of 20 seconds, we instruct GEOSX to call the solver registered as ``SinglePhaseFlow``.
+Note the hierarchical structure of the target formulation, using '/' to indicate a specific named instance (``SinglePhaseFlow``) of an element (``Solvers``).
+Also note that if the solver needs to take smaller time steps than 20 seconds (for numerical convergence, for instance) it is allowed to do so.
+But it will have to compute results for every 20 seconds increments between time zero and ``maxTime`` regardless of possible intermediate time steps required.
  #.
-An output event: this event is for reporting purposes and forces GEOSX to write out results at specific frequencies (here, every 100 seconds).
-The ``targetExactTimestep=1`` flag is used to instruct GEOSX that this event must be always be done with a full application of solvers, even if solve frequencies are not synchronized.
-With this flag set to 1, an output event may thus force an application of solvers in addition to the periodic events requested directly by solvers.
+An output event: this event is used for reporting purposes and forces GEOSX to write out results at specific frequencies.
+Here, we need to see results at every 100 seconds increments.
+The ``targetExactTimestep=1`` flag is used to instruct GEOSX that this output event must be always be done jointly with a full application of solvers at the output time, even if the solvers were not synchronized with the outputs.
+In other words, with this flag set to 1, an output event will force an application of solvers, possibly in addition to the periodic events requested directly by solvers.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/integratedTests/singlePhaseFlow/3D_10x10x10_compressible.xml
   :language: xml